rv-us/Autonomous-Benchmarking-/SMART_AGENT_README.md

 - `quit` - Exit the program
 - `reset` - Reset the robot
 - `state` - Check current robot state (servos, sensors)
+- `capture` - Take a photo using the camera
+- `analyze [filename]` - Analyze an image file using GPT-4o vision
+- `see` - Take photo and analyze what you see
 - `status` - Check current plan status
 - `progress` - Get detailed progress report
 - `execute: [step]` - Execute a specific plan step